Metanyu/vuln-crawler/README.md

 ### DATA BREAKDOWN:
 [an example of cleaned data](https://jsonblob.com/1198419017756172288)
+* ID: refers to the ID given to the vulnerability by snyk team.
+* Credit: The author who discovered the vulnerability.
+* language: program language used.
 * CVSS - or Common Vulnerability Scoring System: A way to evaluate and rank vulnerabilities.
 CVSS generates a score from 0 to 10 based on the severity of the vulnerability.
   * Base Score:
       CVSS values have been grouped into rankings as follow: